prrathnayake/conveyancers-marketplace/README.md

 # Conveyancers Marketplace (AU)

-> A simulation-focused starter kit for exploring conveyancing workflows with seeded data, SQLite persistence, and optional C++ microservice mocks.
+> A simulation-focused starter kit for exploring conveyancing workflows with seeded data, PostgreSQL persistence, and optional C++ microservice mocks.

-This repository now reflects the code that actually ships in the main applications: two Next.js 14 projects (public marketplace + admin portal) that share a SQLite database and deliver the documented user journeys through API routes.
+This repository now reflects the code that actually ships in the main applications: two Next.js 14 projects (public marketplace + admin portal) that share a PostgreSQL database and deliver the documented user journeys through API routes.
 The C++ services that were part of the original brief remain in the tree as standalone HTTP demos, but the production UI relies on the Node.js stack instead of delegating to those processes.
 Docker Compose is provided to wire Nginx, the Next.js apps, and the demo services together for local exploration.

 ## Who is this starter for?